 Things to Do & Must-See Attractions in British Virgin Islands

-Surfs up in the jewel of the British Virgin Islands, Cane Garden Bay.
-Located on the northwestern coastline of Tortola Island, this fabulous portion of the beach close to Road Town is a favorite amongst water sport enthusiasts.
-From surfing, boating, jet skiing, boogey boarding, to good old fashioned swimming, the Cane Garden Bay’s spacious and well protected anchorage is a premiere destination for the anyone who likes getting in the water.
+Surf’s up in the jewel of the British Virgin Islands, Cane Garden Bay.
+Located on the northwestern coastline of Tortola island, this portion of the beach, close to Road Town, is a favorite among water sports enthusiasts.
+From surfing, boating, Jet Skiing, and boogie boarding to simply swimming, Cane Garden Bay’s spacious and well-protected anchorage is a premier beach destination.

 Virgin Gorda may not be as well known as other British Virgin Islands, but its natural beauty is worth the off-the-beaten-path adventure.
 While you’re there, don’t miss the geological wonder known as the Baths, where you can swim and snorkel in grottoes and tide pools.

 With the highest point located some 1,716 feet (523 meters above sea level, Sage Mountain National Park on the island of Tortola is considered a hiker’s paradise, complete with majestic overlooks, tropical trees, and swathes of exotic forest—untouched for over 500 years.
 Plus, wildlife such as Bo Peep tree frogs, lizards, crabs, and elusive bananaquits call it home.